Best foods to eat before and after workout

-Recently, the use of supplements by bodybuilders and athletes have been on the rise.
-Some supplements can help your fitness goal by enhancing performance, increasing lean body mass, improving strength and reducing fatigue.
+Recently, the use of supplements by bodybuilders and athletes has been on the rise.
+Some supplements can help you achieve your fitness goals by enhancing performance, increasing lean body mass, improving strength, and reducing fatigue.

 Some supplements to consider for your pre-workout and post-workout sessions include:

-- Creatine supplement: is one of the most widely used by athletes and bodybuilders.
-Studies have shown that this supplement can increase muscle mass, muscle strength, muscle fibre and delay fatigue.
+- Creatine supplements: is one of the most widely used by athletes and bodybuilders.
+Studies have shown that this supplement can increase muscle mass, muscle strength, and muscle fiber and delay fatigue.

 - Beta-Alanine: Beta-Alanine is effective for short- and high-intensity workouts because it reduces fatigue while increasing muscle endurance and exercise capacity.

-- Whey protein: Whey protein acts fast like milk protein.
-It helps deliver amino acids to the muscles; thus, increasing the rate of protein synthesis and jump-starting the anabolic process.
+- Whey protein: Whey protein acts quickly like milk protein.
+It helps deliver amino acids to the muscles, thus, increasing the rate of protein synthesis and jump-starting the anabolic process.